This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 Linde truck drives up to a rack of car body parts

-Intralogistics as driver of change
+Intralogistics as a driver of change

-Here we showcase technological innovations and consulting services from Linde Material Handling that provide solutions to all four core challenges facing the automotive industry.
+Here we showcase the technological innovations and consulting services from Linde Material Handling that provide solutions to all four core challenges facing the automotive industry.

 Ensuring the flow of production